KarenNemeth/Petition/README.md

-# petition to teach coding in grammar school
+# Petition to exile Trump to Mexico